nepenth/knowledge-base/README.md

 ## 📋 Categories

 ### Artificial Intelligence <a name="artificial-intelligence"></a>
-The Artificial Intelligence category provides information on technologies that enable machines to perform tasks that typically require human intelligence, including machine learning and natural language processing (NLP).
-This category includes 9 articles across two subcategories, covering key concepts and techniques in Machine Learning and NLP.
+The Artificial Intelligence category covers topics related to intelligent systems that can perform tasks autonomously, including machine learning and natural language processing.
+This category contains resources on machine learning and NLP, providing insights into the development and application of AI technologies.
 *Subcategories: Machine Learning, Nlp*
 *Items: 9*